Skip to main content

 • Soft tumbler technology for gentle handling

-The Twister T2 ($19,571) is another strong mid-scale wet and dry option that processes 35 lbs wet and 11 lbs dry per hour, with tandem and trim-saver system options for expanded workflows.
-GreenBroz also makes the M Lite ($4,495) for operations that need dry trimming at lower volumes with the same rolling-blade precision as the M1.
-For purely dry operations needing high volume at a lower price point, the Tom's Mighty Python ($19,999) offers industrial-grade bladeless dry trimming.
+The Twister T2 ($19,571) is another strong mid-scale hybrid option that processes 35 lb wet and 11 lb dry per hour, with tandem and trim-saver system options for expanded workflows.
+GreenBroz also makes the M Lite at $4,495 for operations that need dry trimming at lower volumes with the same rolling-blade precision as the M1.
+For purely dry operations needing high volume at a lower price point, the Tom's Mighty Python at $19,999 offers industrial-grade bladeless dry trimming.
+The DBT vs hybrid wet/dry decision guide walks the workflow choice in detail for mid-scale operators committing to one or the other.

-Which Bud Trimmer Is Best for Commercial Facilities?
+Best Bud Trimmer for Commercial Facilities (100+ plants)

 Trimmer Throughput Price Why It Stands Out